Art Therapy and Counseling

 About the Program

-Drexel University’s Master of Arts in Art Therapy and Counseling was founded in 1967 at Hahnemann Medical College and Hospital and provides students extensive exposure to current, interdisciplinary practices.
-This distinctive program teaches students informed skills and integrative theories for diverse therapeutic approaches in various systems of care.
+Drexel University's Master of Arts in Art Therapy and Counseling was founded in 1967 at Hahnemann Medical College and Hospital and provides students extensive exposure to current, interdisciplinary practices.
+This distinctive program teaches students informed skills and integrative theories for diverse therapeutic approaches in various care systems.
 Working with specified treatment objectives determined through client collaboration and ongoing assessment, students learn to apply art therapy methods alongside counseling skills.
-In-class experientials and didactic learning inform the simultaneous field education experiences each student has with individuals and groups.
-Students learn by doing, including incorporating supervisor and faculty feedback within their sustained and often distinct learning trajectories.
-This multilayered pedagogy, plus each student’s necessary interpersonal work and professional disposition development, provide foundational learning for creative and ethical art therapy and counseling.
+In-class experientials and didactic learning inform each student's simultaneous on-site, community and clinical educational experiences with individuals and groups.
+Students learn by doing, incorporating supervisor and faculty feedback within their sustained and often distinct learning trajectories.
+This multilayered pedagogy and each student's necessary interpersonal work and professional disposition development provide foundational learning for creative and ethical art therapy and counseling.

-Throughout the multi-dimensional learning processes and content areas, students of the Art Therapy and Counseling program study the vital roles that creativity, empathy, and cultural humility have in professional work and for interpersonal growth.
-Students learn how their cognitive, behavioral, creative, and emotional responses can block or augment the relationships of therapy, colleagueship, and professional development.
-The 90.0 quarter-credit curriculum includes specific art therapy coursework in areas such as assessment and treatment planning for children, adolescents, adults, older adults, and families; trauma and systemic approaches; creativity, symbol and metaphor; digital media use; mindfulness, and addictions and recovery.
-Students also take classes in general mental health counseling topics including human development; psychopathology; social and cultural foundations; clinical appraisal and assessment, and group dynamics.
+Throughout the multi-dimensional learning processes and content areas of the Art Therapy and Counseling program, students study the vital roles of creativity, empathy and cultural humility in professional work and interpersonal growth.
+In addition, students learn how their cognitive, behavioral, creative and emotional responses can block or augment the relationships of therapy, colleagueship and professional development.
+The 90.0 quarter-credit curriculum includes specific art therapy coursework in community care, assessment and treatment planning for children, adolescents, adults, older adults and families; trauma and systemic approaches; creativity, symbol and metaphor; digital media use; mindfulness; and addictions and recovery.
+Students also take classes in general mental health counseling topics, including human development, differential diagnosis, social and cultural foundations, clinical appraisal and assessment and group dynamics.

-Graduates are eligible for the ATR-Provisional certification upon program graduation to then work further towards their ATR and ATR-BC credentials, as well as professional counseling licensure in Pennsylvania and other states, upon completion of specified work and supervision hours that are critical parts of post-graduation requirements.
-We design the Art Therapy and Counseling program's 90-quarter-credit to meet the Pennsylvania Licensed Professional Counselor (LPC) educational requirements as well as uphold program and learning standards for art therapy accreditation through the Accreditation Council for Art Therapy Education or ACATE.
-Because licensure requirements vary from state to state, we strongly advise students applicants interested in attaining post-graduation counseling licensure to access and check the requirements for any state(s) in which they plan to work and practice.
-It is the students' responsibility to begin to know and understand the requirements for any future licensure they may seek.
-We strive to inform, update, and support individualized pursuits for licensure and national board certification with each student.
+Graduates are eligible for the ATR-Provisional certification upon program graduation to work further towards their ATR and ATR-BC credentials and professional counseling licensure in Pennsylvania and other states upon completion of specified work and supervision hours that are critical parts of post-graduation requirements.
+We designed the Art Therapy and Counseling program's 90-quarter credits to meet the Pennsylvania Licensed Professional Counselor (LPC) educational requirements.
+We also uphold program and learning standards for art therapy accreditation through CAAHEP and the Accreditation Council for Art Therapy Education or ACATE.
+Because licensure requirements vary from state to state, we strongly advise applicants interested in attaining post-graduation counseling licensure to access and check the requirements for any state(s) where they plan to work and practice.
+In addition, the students must begin to know and understand the requirements for any future licensure they may seek.
+We strive to inform, update and support individualized pursuits for licensure and national board certification with each student.

 For additional information about the program, visit the College of Nursing and Health Professions Art Therapy and Counseling website.